jlimonard/sandbox/docs/index.md

 - Built ETL-pipelines, gave presentations, support migration from on premise hadoop to cloud, Snowflake/DBT
 - Optimized (spark) workflows to significantly improve performance and stability.
 Extended monitoring and logging
 - PoC to optimize spark pipelines to significantly improve runtimes and reduce complexity
-- PoC for DBT on Snowflake; define standards
+- PoC for DBT on Snowflake; define standards, promote usage of DBT, presentations about DBT
 - Support compliance (regulatory) programs
+- Data quality and validation checks: promoted via demo's and presentations (pyspark and DBT)

 #### Data Engineer <a href="https://www.vodafoneziggo.nl/" target="_blank">VodafoneZiggo</a> (2021-01 - 2023-09)
-- Tools: Hadoop, MapR, Spark, PySpark, scala, Hive, oozie, Airflow, Snowflake, Linux, docker, Python, AWS
+- Tools: Hadoop, MapR, Spark, PySpark, scala, Hive, oozie, Airflow, Snowflake, Linux, docker, Python, AWS, Databricks
 - Worked on Spark applications on Aws Emr, using PySpark and Scala
 - Sources like: daily or hourly dump files, Kafka streams and api-calls
 - Set up Snowflake to Data Lake ingestion via a PoC and define standards and made application (Python, Aws Fargate)